eeshansrivastava89/datascienceapps/src/content/post/personalized-truth.md

 ---
-title: "Living in the Age of Personalized Truth"
+title: 'Living in the Age of Personalized Truth'
 description: Notes on how algorithmic feeds fracture consensus reality and what tools we need to stay aligned.
 publishDate: 2025-11-16
 draft: true